Updated June 7, 2023

 VBA has a lot of commands and functions to play with.
 We can do anything in VBA and apply that to Excel.
-Applying VBA in Excel is the easiest and a fun thing.
-VBA also has the function by which we can change the color of cell, fonts and we can even bold the characters as well.
-VBA font color is used in different ways and it helps to change the color of the fonts in excel.
+Applying VBA in Excel is the easiest and most fun thing.
+VBA also has the function by which we can change the Color of cells and fonts and even bold the characters.
+VBA font color is used in different ways, and it helps to change the Color of the fonts in Excel.

 How to Color a Font Using VBA?

 Let’s see the examples of font color in Excel VBA.

 We have sample text in an Excel sheet with the text “VBA Font Color” in cell B3 as shown below.
 As we can see, the font color is default black in nature.